Skip to content

 OfflinePartitionsCount

-OfflinePartitionsCount indicates the number of partitions without an active Leader, with an abnormal value being non-zero.
-Since all read/write operations occur only on Partition Leaders, any partition without an active Leader becomes completely unavailable, blocking consumers and producers until the Leader becomes available.
-This metric can be used for alerts.
+OfflinePartitionsCount indicates the number of partitions without an active Leader, where abnormal values are non-zero.
+Since all read/write operations occur only on the Partition Leader, any partition without an active Leader will become completely unavailable, and both consumers and producers on that partition will be blocked until the Leader becomes available.
+This metric can be used for alerting.

 Measurement kafka_controller